 Mr. Chris Hazzard

 I thank Dr. Byrne.
 Some of what he has said is quite thought-provoking.
 I take on board some of the commentary on the Taoiseach's visit to the North, and the number of times the Taoiseach has been in the North, the quality of his visits and the events he has attended, although I would prefer if he had gone to Drumaness rather than Mayobridge but we will leave that there.
 There is no doubt this is positive, especially in the wider nationalist and republican community in the North, and they deeply appreciate the Taoiseach, the Tánaiste and an Irish Government which is very much interested in the citizens of the North and the issues that pertain.
-Conversely we have a British Prime Minister and a British Government that has signed out of the North over a long number of years.
+Conversely we have a British Prime Minister and a British Government that have signed out of the North over a long number of years.
 I contest that since 2010 it has had a thoroughly regressive partnership with the DUP, which has been detrimental to politics in the North.
 We look at the calibre of the meeting the Taoiseach had with the Orange Order and Féile an Phobail on Friday, but the best of the people in the North get out of Theresa May is a visit to a cow shed in Bangor.
 Damage is being done.